wilsonliaows/docs/connectors/jira/triggers.md

 *New/updated issue (real-time) trigger*

 ### Requirements
-The linked Jira account must have Jira administrators global permissions to use this real-time trigger. asdfFor more information on using Jira real-time triggers, head over to our [Jira real-time triggers documentation](/connectors/jira.md#using-jira-real-time-triggers).
+The linked Jira account must have Jira administrators global permissions to use this real-time trigger.
+Learn more in our [Jira real-time triggers documentation](/connectors/jira.md#using-jira-real-time-triggers).

 ### Input fields
 <table class="unchanged rich-diff-level-one">